Regex::Matches Method (String^, String^, RegexOptions, TimeSpan)

 The pattern parameter consists of regular expression language elements that symbolically describe the string to match.
 For more information about regular expressions, see .NET Framework Regular Expressions and Regular Expression Language - Quick Reference.

-Because of its lazy evaluation, calling the Matches method does not throw a RegexMatchTimeoutException exception.
-However, an exception is thrown when an operation is performed on the MatchCollection object returned by this method, if a matching operation exceeds this time-out interval specified by thematchTimeout parameter.Notes to Callers
+Because of its lazy evaluation, calling the RegexMatchTimeoutException exception.
+However, an exception is thrown when an operation is performed on the MatchCollection object returned by this method, if a matching operation exceeds this time-out interval specified by thematchTimeout parameter.method does not throw a

 When the input processed by a regular expression is derived from a known and trusted source or consists of static text.
 This excludes text that has been dynamically input by users.

 When the regular expression pattern has been thoroughly tested to ensure that it efficiently handles matches, non-matches, and near matches.

 When the regular expression pattern contains no language elements that are known to cause excessive backtracking when processing a near match.